 It is generally advisable to let the pregnancy establish before starting-i.e. around 12 weeks.
 There is no upper limit on practice-as long as you feel able and enjoy it.

-There are a number of yoga postures & techniques which are, or will become, contra-indicated as pregnancy progresses & some yoga teachers prefer not to have pregnant women in their classes because of this.
-Pregnancy yoga is a specialised field & it makes sense to find a teacher qualified in this as the techniques learnt can be related specifically to labour.
-Many women who attend regular non pregnancy classes feel they have to sit out on a lot of the class.
-Also pregnancy yoga classes mean you will be meeting others in the same situation so it can be a good social connection.
+There are a number of yoga postures & techniques which are, or will become, contra-indicated as pregnancy progresses & some yoga teachers prefer not to have pregnant women in their classes because of this Pregnancy yoga is a specialised field & it makes sense to find a teacher both qualified & experienced in this approach.
+I have been teaching Pregnancy Yoga for 21 years so am widely experienced women presenting in classes with a wide variety of issues either related to pregnancy or not.

 A woman’s body takes time to recover from both growing & giving birth to her baby.
 Ligaments are still loose, especially if breastfeeding, so it is easy to overstretch & therefore weaken these ligaments.
 Birth can result in low back conditions, SPD can still continue if present during pregnancy and breastfeeding.
 Women also continue to lose blood (lochia) for some time after the birth.
 Others may have had a Caesarian delivery and are, therefore, recovering from major surgery.
 Add to this broken sleep and the other physical, mental & emotional demands of caring for a new baby & possibly older sibling(s) and it becomes clear that a regular class is not meeting the mother’s needs.
 Mum & baby yoga creates a chance to recharge & strengthen as well as a mutually supportive, relaxed environment with a teacher who understands the safest & most suitable, beneficial way to practice.